How to enable Azure Monitor for containers

 Azure Monitor for containers can be enabled for new, or one or more existing deployments of AKS using the following supported methods:

 - From the Azure portal, Azure PowerShell, or with Azure CLI

 - Using Terraform and AKS

 This article has been updated to use the new Azure PowerShell Az module.
 You can still use the AzureRM module, which will continue to receive bug fixes until at least December 2020.
 To learn more about the new Az module and AzureRM compatibility, see Introducing the new Azure PowerShell Az module.
 For Az module installation instructions, see Install Azure PowerShell.

 Before you start, make sure that you have the following:

 A Log Analytics workspace.

-Azure Monitor for containers supports a Log Analytics workspace in the regions listed in Azure Products by region, excluding the region US Gov Virginia.
+Azure Monitor for containers supports a Log Analytics workspace in the regions listed in Azure Products by region.

 You can create a workspace when you enable monitoring of your new AKS cluster or let the onboarding experience create a default workspace in the default resource group of the AKS cluster subscription.
 If you chose to create it yourself, you can create it through Azure Resource Manager, through PowerShell, or in the Azure portal.
 For a list of the supported mapping pairs used for the default workspace, see Region mapping for Azure Monitor for containers.